Sparky-Tech/SparkyAPIV2/README.md

 and for a specific amount of ticks (NOTE: 20 ticks = 1 second)

 SparkyAPI.resetExempt(Player player) - Resets the players exempt ticks

+SparkyAPI.getBanwaveFromCloud() - Returns the list of player's on the ban-wave

+SparkyAPI.getLogsFromCloud(String playerUUID) - Returns the player's logs from the cloud

+SparkyAPI.getBanInformation(String banID) - Returns the information from a Ban ID
 ```

 Maven: